-Article Info ABSTRACT Article type: Research Plato's views heavily pierced Christian philosophy, filled with religious fervor and irreligious philosophy of continental philosophies such as Heidegger's.
-This paper focuses on the impact of Platonic philosophy on the development Article of Christian philosophy with special reference to Heidegger's reading of Plato.
+Article Info ABSTRACT Article type: Plato's views heavily pierced Christian philosophy, filled with religious fervor and irreligious philosophy of continental philosophies such as Heidegger's.
+Research This paper focuses on the impact of Platonic philosophy on the development Article of Christian philosophy with special reference to Heidegger's reading of Plato.
 Platonic spirit has not only been confined to Christian philosophy in the Middle Ages but even in the contemporary period attracted the attention of philosophers like Heidegger.
 There is a debate among Christian theologians concerning the role of Plato's philosophy in developing Christian philosophy.
-Received: Similarly, there is controversy among the opponents and proponents of 2024/08/27 Heidegger as to whether he succeeded in conducting a constructive dialogue with Plato and benefiting from his views, or, by misreading him, he sought to call into question and overcome Plato's philosophy.
-The author holds that Heidegger has been considerably indebted to Plato in his philosophical development, but his way of approaching Plato is different from that of other classic commentators.
-He made a new beginning by approaching Plato from the postmodern perspective and transcending modernity.
-The main objective of Heidegger was to reconceive the original character of philosophy; to do so, he began his work by rereading Greek philosophy, particularly Plato's philosophy.
-In this article, Heidegger's works on Plato, such as Plato's Sophist , The Essence of Truth , and Parmenides , have been studied to bring to light his way of dialogue with Plato.
-Accepted: 2025/01/09 Keywords: Plato, Heidegger, Christian philosophy, being, dialogue, postmodern, Greek philosophy.
+Received: Similarly, there is controversy among the opponents and proponents of 2024/08/27 Heidegger as to whether he succeeded in conducting a constructive dialogue with Plato and benefiting from his views, or, by misreading him, he sought to Accepted: call into question and overcome Plato's philosophy.
+The author holds that 2025/01/09 idegger has been considerably indebted to Plato in his philosophical relopment, but his way of approaching Plato is different from that of other ssic commentators.
+He made a new beginning by approaching Plato from postmodern perspective and transcending modernity.
+The main objective Heidegger was to reconceive the original character of philosophy; to do so, began his work by rereading Greek philosophy, particularly Plato's losophy.
+In this article, Heidegger's works on Plato, such as Plato's obist, The Essence of Truth , and Parmenides , have been studied to bring to at his way of dialogue with Plato.
+Keywords: Plato, Heidegger, Christian philosophy, being, dialogue, postmodern, Greek philosophy.